0xFelix/gitops-blog/gitops-blog.md

 2. `Subscription`
 3. `HyperConverged`

-Because the `HyperConverged` CRD is unknown to ArgoCD the sync option `SkipDryRunOnMissingResource=true` is set to allow ArgoCD to create a CR without knowing its CRD.
+Because the `HyperConverged` CRD is unknown to ArgoCD, the sync option `SkipDryRunOnMissingResource=true` is set to allow ArgoCD to create a CR without knowing its CRD.